OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:11

-Nahshon fathered Salma, and Salma fathered Boaz.
+Nahshon was the father of Salma, and Salma was the father of Boaz.

 ---